Rhinemann/mage-hack/src/chapters/Talents.typ

 / Quick Curse: When your action includes a Sphere, you can gain a #spec_c.d6 to keep a second effect die as a complication on a nearby character.

 / Reckless Casting: Step up or double any Sphere for one roll.
-If the roll fails, add your Sphere die to the Paradox pool.
+If the roll fails, add your Sphere die to Paradox.

 / Rein In: When you include a #spec_c.d10 or #spec_c.d8 Sphere, gain a #spec_c.pp and step it down.
 You can recover it by activating an opportunity rolled by the GM.